ConvivioTeam/Convivio-Site/source/jobs/index.md

 We're open and transparent, and believe in doing things right.
 We're the first digital agency to be [awarded the Fair Tax Mark.](https://blog.weareconvivio.com/convivio-becomes-first-digital-agency-to-be-awarded-the-fair-tax-mark-881021825741)

-We offer unlimited holiday, an unlimited equipment budget, and unlimited training budget.
+We offer unlimited holiday, expenses, equipment and training budget, and more freedoms.
+Subject to peer review on a case by case basis.

 We focus on designing and building digital services — helping large government organisations improve how they serve the public.
 A lot of our clients are based in London.